WATCH: St Andrews Raisin Monday festivities take place following lockdown wait

 Due to Covid restrictions, two foam fights took place on Monday – one at 10.30 am for 2021 freshers and an additional foam fight at 12.30pm for students who joined the university in 2020.

-Ahead of the celebrations, the university emailed all students urging them to enjoy and behave.
+Ahead of the celebrations, the university emailed all students encouraging them to enjoy themselves but to behave.

 “However, a few of our students did place themselves and others in serious danger due to the effects of alcohol.